Scott Gorham: The Western Front, Phenomena II and 21 Guns

+After Thin Lizzy broke up, Gorham recorded an album as a member of The Western Front in 1983–84, with Marty Walsh, Darrell Verdusco, Richard "Moon" Calhoun, Derek Bergmann and Dennis O'Donnell.
+The album, Eureka, was unreleased at the time and the band members went their separate ways, but the twelve-track album was finally be released on July 10, 2026.

-After Thin Lizzy broke up, Gorham joined Phenomena II, where he met Leif Johansen (ex-A-ha and Far Corporation) with whom he formed 21 Guns, releasing three albums.
+Gorham subsequently joined Phenomena II, where he met Leif Johansen (ex-A-ha and Far Corporation) with whom he formed 21 Guns, releasing three albums.
 He has also played with Asia, the Rollins Band, and Supertramp.
 Gorham's sister Vicki married Supertramp's drummer Bob Siebenberg.

 In 1997, he played guest guitars on the track "I'm Alive" from Psycho Motel's album, Welcome to the World.

 Reformation of Thin Lizzy

 Gorham reformed Thin Lizzy in 1996 with former band members, playing various tours in tribute to founding singer, songwriter, and bassist Phil Lynott, who died in 1986.
 The tour was named the 20/20 tour – 20 dates for 20 years.
 After John Sykes' departure in 2009, Brian Downey, Darren Wharton, and Marco Mendoza rejoined the band.
 New to the lineup were Def Leppard guitarist Vivian Campbell and former The Almighty vocalist Ricky Warwick.
 After months of pre-production and two weeks of rehearsals in Los Angeles in November 2010, this version of Thin Lizzy started a world tour in January 2011.
 Touring continued throughout the year and into 2012, with Campbell eventually being replaced permanently by Damon Johnson.

 To coincide with the fortieth anniversary of the release of the Thin Lizzy album Jailbreak, there was a selection of special Thin Lizzy shows in 2016–17.
 The band consisted of Gorham, Ricky Warwick, Damon Johnson, Darren Wharton, Scott Travis and Tom Hamilton.